mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 ## Search existing issues

 There may be a bug report already that is similar.
 It might contain a workaround.
 You might be able to provide additional details, such as if you find a way to avoid or trigger the bug.
-See https://github.com/bcpierce00/unison/issues
+See [the github bugtracker](https://github.com/bcpierce00/unison/issues)

 ## Ask for help on the mailinglist